Earth Notes: On the Energy Harvesting IUK/KTN Dissemination Event (2017-07)Updated 2022-09-14.

-KTN is a non-profit that helps businesses grow the economy, by providing connections, and helping find sources of (government) funding.
+KTN is a non-profit that helps businesses grow the economy, by providing connections.
+And by helping find sources of (government) funding.

 The Energy Harvesting SIG attempts to bring together a community of potential users ("challenge owners") and solution providers for energy-harvesting-powered tech.

-Manages a community map, workshops, with late spring 2018 event to review.
+Manages a community map, workshops.
+Late spring 2018 event to review.

 Not everything is powering a sensor!

-Potential new (£15m) grant funding 2017/09/04 for new types of energy harvesting and sensing - emerging and enabling technologies competition.
+Potential new (£15m) grant funding 2017-09-04 for new types of energy harvesting and sensing.
+This will be the Emerging and Enabling Technologies competition.
 Sensing is always in.
 Still in draft.